Hiking the Tantalus Loop Trail to the Pauoa Flats Bench on Oʻahu, Hawaiʻi

 Distance: 8.4 miles / 13.5 km

-The Tantalus trail network on the south side of Oʻahu is the largest complex of interconnecting trails found anywhere on the island, similar to that of Polipoli and the Redwood Loop on Maui.
+The Tantalus trail network on the south side of Oʻahu is the largest complex of interconnecting trails found anywhere on the island, similar to that of Polipoli and the Redwood Loop Trail on Maui.

 That being said, the sheer number of trails on Tantalus may seem overwhelming, but there is one best route to hike the vast majority of trails on Tantalus, known as the Tantalus Loop Trail.